davidedantonio/bee-grid/docs/1.0/introduction.md

 ---
 layout: docs
 title: Introduction
-description: Beegrid is a mini CSS microframework to build various types of grids thanks to a twelve column system, five default responsive tiers, Sass variables and mixins, and dozens of predefined classes to organize your content easily.
+description: A microframework based on CSS Grid Layout specs to build various types of grids thanks to a twelve column system, five default responsive tiers, Sass variables and mixins, and dozens of predefined classes to organize your content.
 redirect_from:
   - /docs/
   - /docs/1.0/
   - /docs/1.0/introduction/
   - /docs/introduction/
 ---

+# Before you start

+## What is CSS Grid Layout

+[CSS Grid Layout](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) is a CSS layout method designed for the two-dimensional layout of items on a webpage.
+This method offers a grid-based layout system, with rows and columns, making it easier to design web pages without having to use floats and positioning.

+## Status of the specs and browser support

+Chrome, Firefox and Safari shipped grid support in March 2017.
+IE10, 11 and Edge 15 and lower support an older, prefixed spec.
+In October 2017 Edge will update to the new specification to match other implementations.
+See [Can I Use](http://caniuse.com/#feat=css-grid) to see supported browsers.

+## Differences with Flexbox

+The main difference is that Flexbox is for one-dimensional layouts while Grid is for two-dimensional layouts.

 # Quick start